Make No Small Plans

-Written by professor of American Studies Mary C. Lynn, Make No Small Plans—at 489 pages and more than 200 photos—is an in-depth look at the growth and development of Skidmore.
+Written by Professor Emerita of American Studies Mary C. Lynn, Make No Small Plans—at 489 pages and more than 200 photos—is an in-depth look at the growth and development of Skidmore.

-Lynn has traced the chronology of the Young Women's Industrial Club and the Skidmore School of Arts, the early years of Skidmore College, the Depression and war years at the College, pivotal changes during the 1960s and 1970s, and such themes as academics and campus life.
+Lynn has traced the chronology of the Young Women's Industrial Club and the Skidmore School of Arts, the early years of Skidmore College, the Depression and war years at the college, pivotal changes during the 1960s and 1970s and such themes as academics and campus life.
 The effort was a collaborative one.
-Professor of History Patricia Ann Lee wrote a chapter on college founder Lucy Skidmore Scribner, there are forewords by President Emeritus David Porter and former Dean of the Faculty Phyllis Roth, and an afterword by [former] President Jamienne S. Studley.
+Professor of History Patricia Ann Lee wrote a chapter on college founder Lucy Skidmore Scribner; there are forewords by President Emeritus David Porter and former Dean of the Faculty Phyllis Roth; and the book ends with an afterword by former President Jamienne S. Studley.
 Scope editor Sue Rosenberg edited the volume.

 “Here we were, in the late 1990s, 25 years into Margaret's retirement, talking to her about Skidmore. ...
 At the time we spoke to her, Margaret was an elderly woman who was nearly blind, and—as it turned out—near the end of her life.
 Yet she was so joyful.
 We were exhilarated.”

-Lynn had help from student researchers Karen Northrop '96, Kelli Butler '97, and Krista Senator '99.
-She and the students spent time at the Saratoga Springs Public Library, the basement storeroom of the Presbyterian church, the College archives (after the library reopened) and dusty closets on campus.
+Lynn had help from student researchers Karen Northrop '96, Kelli Butler '97 and Krista Senator '99.
+She and the students spent time at the Saratoga Springs Public Library, the basement storeroom of the Presbyterian church, the college archives (after the library reopened) and dusty closets on campus.
 One of Lynn's favorite tasks was interviewing people about their Skidmore recollections.
-There were about 60 interviews all together, and some were especially memorable.
+There were about 60 interviews altogether, and some were especially memorable.
 Says Lynn: "Krista and I went together to talk to Margaret Paulding (professor emerita of physical education and former chair of the department).
-She came to Skidmore in the late 1930s and here we were, in the late 1990s, 25 years into Margaret's retirement, talking to her about Skidmore.
-She still loved Skidmore, and felt that it had given her much to enhance her life.
+She came to Skidmore in the late 1930s, and here we were, in the late 1990s, 25 years into Margaret's retirement, talking to her about Skidmore.
+She still loved Skidmore and felt that it had given her much to enhance her life.
 At the time we spoke to her, Margaret was an elderly woman who was nearly blind, and—as it turned out—near the end of her life.
 Yet she was so joyful.
 We were exhilarated after talking to her."